ahasuni/gnomix/configs/README.md

 # Configuration file templates

-In this folder we have different conifiguration file tempaates corresponding to edge use cases.
-Some are critical for exectution, others only to ensure better results.
-If you find yourself tweeking a config file for your own special use case, consider sharing it (e.g. by creating an issue) so others researchers can also use it :)
+In this folder we provide different configuration file templates corresponding to edge use cases.
+Some are critical for execution, while others are mainly intended to improve results.
+If you find yourself tweaking a config file for a particular use case, consider sharing it (for example, by creating an issue) so other researchers can benefit from it too :)

 ## config.yaml

-This is the default for all LAI on human genome and the same as the one we have in the root folder.
-It's designed for whole genome data but will work well with array data too.
+This is the default configuration for all LAI analyses on the human genome, and it is the same as the one in the root folder.
+It is designed for whole-genome data, but it also works well with array data.

 ## config_array.yaml

-This is a slight improvement when using array data for the human genome.
-For array data, variations of the string kernels tend to be significantly superior to the default logistic regression model.
-Since array data is also smaller, the use of more complex models is not only very useful for performance also has less time and memory requirements.
-The only difference is the base models that are used: *model.inference=best*
+This is a slight improvement for array data on the human genome.
+For array data, variations of the string kernels tend to perform significantly better than the default logistic regression model.
+Since array data is also smaller, using more complex models is not only useful for performance, but also typically has lower time and memory requirements.

+The only difference is the base models that are used:

+- *model.inference = best*

 ## config_lowdata.yaml

-When training with small samples size, e.g. less than 20 samples or less then 5 samples per population, one can barely afford data for validation.
-That's why we recommend having none: *simulation.split.ratios.val = 0*.
-Given the small data size, we also recommend using the best models independently from the data type, *model.inference=best*.
-If compuation time is to high, the default (empty) is better.
+When training with a small sample size, for example fewer than 20 samples or fewer than 5 samples per population, one can barely afford to hold out data for validation.
+That is why we recommend not using a validation split in this setting:

+- *simulation.split.ratios.val = 0*

+Given the small data size, we also recommend using the best models independently from the data type:

+- *model.inference = best*

+If computation time is too high, the default (empty) setting is better.

 ## config_plants.yaml

 This config has been used for analyzing date palm data.
-It's an extension of the *lowdata* config file with the additional change in the window size.
-Since that specific data had much higher density of snps per centiMorgan we reduce the window size of the model:
+It extends the *lowdata* config file with an additional change in the window size.
+Since that specific dataset had a much higher density of SNPs per centiMorgan, we reduce the model window size:

 - *window_size_cM = 0.05* (smaller)
 - *smooth_size = 25* (smaller)

-## Coming soon: templatets for dogs
+## config_tracts.yaml

+This config is intended to provide smoother predictions for population analysis, especially when results will be used with tracts and similar downstream tools.
+In these settings, smoother ancestry segments are often preferable to noisier, rapidly switching local predictions, since tract-based methods typically benefit from more continuous ancestry assignments.

+Use this template when your priority is obtaining cleaner tract-level patterns for downstream population analysis rather than maximizing very local switching sensitivity.